Welcome to Courtney’s line of writing retreats for people ready to take their craft, creativity and publishing know-how to a whole new level.

 Festive + fuss-free

 From margarita night on the terrace to sumptuous chilaquiles in the morning, you won’t have to worry about eating well and feeling great.
-All meals are prepared by our private chef Daniel Garcia (of “Los Poblanos” lore!) and food sensitivities will be respected.
+Succulent chef-prepared* meals are served three times a day so the only finger you’ll have to lift is the one you write with. *Our chef is Daniel Garcia (of “Los Poblanos” lore!) and food sensitivities will be respected.

-Extracurriculars will be catered to the individual group, but sample activities include yoga, roping, introduction to animal tracking and water dowsing 101.
-Hiking possibilities abound.
+Ample extracurriculars are offered throughout the week to keep your inspiration and energy up.
+Individual outings are catered to the final group, but sample activities include yoga, roping classes, cooking instruction, cold plunges, open air truck rides and introduction to animal tracking.
+Daily hiking possibilities abound.
 Or just sit with a book on one of the many terraces with 360-degree views of the ranch!

 About Courtney